OpenClaw + n8n + ServiceM8: AI Dispatch for UK Trades featured image

 Bad dispatch costs more than you think.
 Send an engineer from Bristol to a job in Bath when you have someone already finishing up in Bath, and you have just wasted an hour of billable time, burnt fuel, and frustrated a customer waiting longer than needed.

 Commercial dispatch platforms like ServiceTitan solve this problem, but they charge £200+ per technician per month.
 For a team of ten, that is £24,000 a year just for dispatch intelligence.
 Most small and medium trades businesses cannot justify that spend, so they stick with whiteboards and gut feeling.
+Our ServiceM8 vs Jobber vs Tradify comparison covers the more affordable FSM options in detail.

 This stack gives you 80% of the intelligence at 2% of the cost.
-OpenClaw runs on a £5/month VPS, n8n self-hosted is free, and ServiceM8 starts at £29/month.
+OpenClaw runs on a £5/month VPS, n8n self-hosted is free, and ServiceM8 starts at £25/month.
 The AI is not as polished as ServiceTitan's, but it learns your specific preferences: which engineers prefer which postcodes, who handles emergency callouts best, and which team members should never be sent to the same site together.

 The Maths